Defence Housing Authority, Islamabad: Administration

 Defence is headed by a serving brigadier of the Pakistan Army under the Welfare and Rehabilitation Directorate.

 Locations

 Defence Phase I

-Defence I is located within the Islamabad–Rawalpindi metropolitan area between N-5 National Highway and Bahria Town Phase VII & VIII.
+Defence I is located within the Islamabad–Rawalpindi metropolitan area between Potohar Avenue and Bahria Town Phase VII & VIII.
 This subdivision on its southwest abuts Soan River.
-A larger area acquired by the Defense Housing Authority just southwest of Phase I is named Phase I Extension and covers a total of 16,750 Kanals (8.47 sq km).
+A larger area acquired by the Defense Housing Authority just southwest of Phase I is named Sector F (formerly Phase 1 Extension) and covers a total of 16,750 Kanals (8.47 sq km).

 Defence Phase II

-Located in Islamabad near the Kahuta Triangle, with N-5 National Highway on its south end and Islamabad Expressway on its North.
+Located near the Kahuta Triangle, with Potohar Avenue on its south end and Islamabad Expressway on its North.
 The project was commenced in February 1994.

 Defence Valley

 Launched on 18 August 2008, it is located adjacent to Defence Phase II.